triplora/gszutil-v2/README.md

   --require_cache                 If specified, run the query only if results can be retrieved from the cache.
   --require_partition_filter      If specified, a partition filter is required for queries over the supplied table.
 This flag can only be used with a partitioned table.
   --use_cache                     When specified, caches the query results.
 The default value is true.
+  --use_legacy_sql                When set to false, runs a standard SQL query.
+The default value is false (uses Standard SQL).
+  --destination_table             <value>
   --dataset_id<value>             The default dataset to use for requests.
   --debug_mode<value>             Set logging level to debug.
 The default value is false.
   --job_id<value>                 The unique job ID to use for the request.
 If not specified in a job creation request, a job ID is generated.
 This flag applies only to commands that create jobs: cp, extract, load, export, and query.